 Renew/Replace Iowa Driver’s License or identification card

-Update Iowa Driver’s License (removing “under 18” or “under 21”, updating address)
+Update Iowa Driver’s License (e.g. removing “under 18” or “under 21”, updating address)

 As a result of these select options, kiosk users must meet the following requirements:

-Possess a valid Iowa Driver’s License or ID card (not a Commercial Driver’s License)
+Possess a valid Iowa Driver’s License or ID card (e.g. not a Commercial Driver’s License)

 Be between the ages of 18 and 70